Home

 A third disadvantage of an underground or earth bermed home is the view.
 It's true that you can build into a hillside with a view.
 It's also true that you can use mirrors along with skylights for a view.

 But, what is also true is that trees can grow taller blocking your nice mountain or ocean view or businesses or neighbors may construct a nice two story building blocking your view.
-These are realities which must be considered when scoping out an underground dwelling.
+Or like with other homes the neighbor's dog will poop on your lawn.
+These are realities which must be considered when scoping out an underground dwelling and its location.

 For these few disadvantages though, there are plenty more advantages of underground homes and earth sheltered houses that you need to know about.
 Read both pages and then weigh the advantages and disadvantages for yourself.